yogeshhk/TeachingDataScience/Code/GraphNNs/README.md

 # Graph Neural Networks (GNNs)

 ## Introduction
 Current Machine Learning algorithms like Support Vector Classifier, Naïve Bayes, etc. expect independent features.
 That’s rarely the case, especially for Natural Language Processing (NLP) applications.
-Sparse or Dense embeddings used in ML of NLP, are related to each other contextually.
-Thus, traditional ML algorithms do not learn representation (underlying structure) well and warrant need to inter-dependent representation system such as Graph Neural Networks.
+The dataset itself is in form of graph, ie, nodes and arcs as relations, such as social networks, molecules, graphics meshes, etc.  Sparse or Dense embeddings used in ML of NLP, are related to each other contextually, albeit linearly ie 1D convolution like.
+Thus, traditional ML algorithms do not learn the representation (underlying structure) well and demand need of an inter-dependent representation system such as Graph Neural Networks.

 Challenges in NLP would be:
 - Using what logic would text paragraph or sentence will become a graph with words as nodes and arcs as ?
 Including documents as nodes as well?
 Spectral way of graph formation does not look intuitive